digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

 To end this round of the transaction protocol, ``participant1`` and ``participant2`` receive their messages at spans 16 and 17, respectively.
 The messages are asynchronously validated, and their projections of the virtual shared ledger are updated (phase 7).

 As mentioned, there are two other transaction submissions that are unlinked from this ping trace but are part of the operation.
-It is possible to find them.
 The second one starts at a span titled ``admin-ping.processTransaction``, which is created by ``participant2``.
 The third one has the same name but is initiated by ``participant1``.

 .. _status-commands: